Child Network

 A STUDY ASSESSING YOUR CHILD’S MOOD AND BEHAVIOR

 Parents, if your child (aged 2–12) has mood or behavioral difficulties, we would like to enlist your participation in a study called the Child Network.
 Parents who enroll in the study will complete an online rating checklist of your child’s symptoms once a week by a secure web-based system.
+Participants will be able to bring the weekly rating scale results to appointments to track symptoms over time.

 In addition, adults who have been diagnosed with depression or bipolar disorder and are the biological parent of a child (ages 2–12) who is currently healthy and has no troublesome mood or behavioral symptoms may also be eligible to participate in this study.